BatterieNguyen/English/Environment/Sample.md

 plastic bags, rubbish
 durable materials, non-recyclable materials
 Industrial waste (heavy metal, chemicals, plastic)

-CAUSE
-Despite its sizable influence, many citizens have not yet realized the seriousness of this issue.
-Economic advantage
-The problem of Waste disposal exists due to people’s ever-growing demand for manufactured goods The increment in the garbage is a natural result of social and economic development → Unethical businesses are the main creators of industrial waste (heavy metal, chemicals, plastic) → people’s quest for a better living standard gives them incentives to manufacture a rich variety of consumer goods | disregard the potential impact on the environment.
-This practice can date back to the earliest days of the industrial revolution → produce enormous waste that is unable to be recycled | cause an environmental disaster. use virgin materials, rather than recyclable materials in the course of production.
-Awareness
-Slow response to the impact of this problem on the environment Low awareness of opportunities to reduce, reuse, and recycle waste → do not have a firm stand against over-consumption and excessive production of disposable items not environmentally conscious → dispose of wastes whenever and wherever they consider convenient => That is why many communities are facing a particularly difficult position in waste treatment.

-SOLUTION
-It requires the spontaneous commitment of both businesses and citizens.
-Manufacturing
-minimize its generation → [primarily because] the more waste people produce → more waste they have to cope with.
-Law
-regulate corporation behaviors → make their operations environmentally friendly Awareness

 => Tackling this problem depends on individuals’ efforts to keep the waste to a minimum but also on businesses’ attempts to optimize their manufacture and reduce the inputs.